-As a result of this information-gathering, the consultant determined that R&P's ability to successfully meet the research and planning needs of the college is impacted by:
+As a result of this information-gathering, the consultant determined that R&P's ability to successfully meet the research and planning needs of the College is impacted by:

-A. High volume of data requests, resulting in little to no time available to write research reports/summaries or go over data requests with colleagues a.
-Team is not able to conduct research beyond pulling and reporting data, as much of their time is spent on IT related technical assistance.

-B. Responsibilities are weighted heavily on technical reporting and assistance, and are sometimes outside the scope of research and planning b.
-Job descriptions are not written to meet research and planning needs beyond the technical reporting requirements associated with the R&P area.

-C. Both "A" and "B" result in the team unable to engage in research or planning activities that could help the institution with its continuous improvement (i.e., program review, program evaluation, strategic planning, accreditation related activities, etc.)

-D. Vacant managerial position to oversee unit and provide leadership a.
-This position also manages expectations of the college community in regards to scope of work, appropriateness of data requests, and determining appropriate data to effectively support college planning b.
-This position sets the research agenda for the unit that enables the team to prioritize research requests and projects accordingly c.
-The position is also capable of advocating for and procuring additional resources needed to address both workload and college research/planning needs
+- 1. High volume of data requests, resulting in little to no time available to write research reports/summaries or go over data requests with colleagues. - 2.
+Responsibilities are weighted heavily on technical reporting and assistance, and are sometimes outside the scope of research and planning. - 3.
+Team is not able to conduct research beyond pulling and reporting data, as much of their time is spent on IT related technical assistance. - 4.
+Job descriptions are not written to meet research and planning needs beyond the technical reporting requirements associated with the R&P area. - 5.
+The team is challenged to engage in research or planning activities that could help the institution with its continuous improvement (i.e., program review, program evaluation, strategic planning, accreditation related activities, etc.) - 6.
+Vacant managerial position to oversee unit and provide leadership. - a.
+This position also manages expectations of the College community in regards to scope of work, appropriateness of data requests, and determining appropriate data to effectively support college planning. - b.
+This position sets the research agenda for the unit that enables the team to prioritize research requests and projects accordingly. - c.
+The position is also capable of advocating for and procuring additional resources needed to address both workload and college research/planning needs.